-Just to clarify, I’ve never been arrested (knock on wood!), but in the USA I seemed to semi-regularly have annoying little run-ins with police from time to time.
-Many of these stemmed from college days, and I while I won’t get into the specific idiotic details of those occurences, I probably should have been arrested a few times, and I was fortunate that I wasn’t.
-But there were also several instances where I did nothing or very little and found myself having an annoying and scary encounter with an imposing American police officer itching to exercise his authority.
+I’ve not been arrested yet (knock on wood!).
+But in the USA, I have semi-regularly had annoying little run-ins with police.
+Many of these stem from college days, but not all of them.
+While I won’t get into the specific idiotic details, I probably should have been arrested a few times.
+I was fortunate that I wasn’t.
+But there were also several instances where I did nothing or very little.
+I still found myself having a scary encounter with an American police officer.
 In contrast, the past 6 years in Europe have played out quite differently.
 So what are some general differences between police encounters in the USA compared to Europe?

-The reality of most of the instances were that these were down and out people (one small time buyer was even dying of stomach cancer) and rehab needed to be the primary focus over incarceration and a ridicuclous fuss.
+Most of these police encounters involved down and out people.
+One small time buyer was even dying of stomach cancer.
+Rehab needed to be the primary focus over incarceration and a ridiculous ordeal.
 Booking people over small drug crimes wastes resources, brands people with criminal records and creates a vicious cycle making it more challenging to integrate the incarcerated back into the work force.
 The USA has slipped in its worldwide ranking of its citizens ability to obtain upward social mobility.
-Just watching an episode of ‘Cops’ shows a glimpse into why the “land of opportunity” can be a very unforgiving and judgemental place.
+Just watching an episode of Cops shows a glimpse into why the “land of opportunity” can be a very unforgiving and judgmental place.

 European laws differ from country to country, but as previous residents of Amsterdam it seems ludicrous to incarcerate over a small amount of marijuana.
 In Germany, if you’re caught with a small amount of weed, your name might be recorded in the system, but you won’t go to jail over it (similar to what the state of Massachusetts has done).
 Fair enough, and we’re sure Justin Bieber would have preferred to be busted with his pot under German or Massachusetts laws rather than totalitarian Florida law.